What is a third-cycle programme?

 There is also an opportunity to become a so-called industrial doctoral student.
 An industrial doctoral student is normally employed by a company that has decided to have a strong link to research and thus invests in educating an employee at the third-cycle level.
 The most common form of agreement for an industrial doctoral student implies that the student dedicates him- or herself to 80 % own research studies, usually at the university, while spending the remaining 20 per cent working at the company with some type of project.

-A third possibility is to become a so-called self-funded doctoral student.
-Such a doctoral student is normally not employed by the university but has his or her own resources for carrying out the studies (through an own company, for example).
+Another possibility is to become a so-called self-funded doctoral student.
+Such a doctoral student is normally not employed by the university, but has his or her own resources for carrying out the studies (through an own company, for example).
 However, a self-funded doctoral student must prove that he/she has the same qualifications as an employed doctoral student or an industrial doctoral student.

 What does the third-cycle subject area computer and information science comprise?